Mobile Elevating Work Platforms MEWP Training

 NZQA Unit Standards 23960, 23962, & 23966

-In this course, participants will be able to gain a solid understanding of how they can identify hazards and safe use of mobile elevating work platforms (MEWP) including scissor lifts and self-propelled boom lift.
+In this course, participants will be able to gain a solid understanding of how they can identify hazards and safe use of a mobile elevated work platform (MEWP) including scissor lifts and self-propelled boom lifts.

-The training also features some exercises that will allow you to test your knowledge of hazards, risk management, and operational skills in elevated work platforms (EWP).
-Students will also learn about safe site operation procedures to promote health and safety onsite.
+The training also features some exercises that will allow you to test your knowledge of hazards, risk management, and other operational skills in elevated work platforms (EWP).
+Students will also learn about safe site operation procedures to promote health and safety on site.

-Learn how to confidently and safely operate a variety of MEWPs with this mobile elevating work platform training.
+Learn how to confidently and safely operate a variety of MEWPs through this training.
 This course focuses on assessing the worksite, preparing and operating scissor lifts, as well as boom lifts in terms of their safety considerations.

-You will also gain insight into specific legislative requirements that pertain to the use of these tools for worksites across New Zealand.
+You will also gain insight into specific legislation that pertain to the use of these tools for worksites across New Zealand.